People seem to think that once you’ve adopted a child, everything is okay now.

 Adoption also leaves you feeling cheated of some of the essential elements of having your own babies.

 Hands down, the single hardest element about parenting an adopted child is not breastfeeding.
-I never imagined that that I’d be exclusively formula feeding my baby, and it’s really tough.
+I never imagined that I’d be exclusively formula feeding my baby, and it’s really tough.
 I could write an entire post on this topic.
 But suffice it to say, I would still give a lot to be able to breastfeed and have that bonding experience.
 Many women also grieve the loss of feeling their children move inside them and numerous other aspects of birthing and caring for biological children.

 Adoption doesn’t take away all the pain of watching other couples’ pregnancy announcements, baby showers, gender reveal parties, etc.